At the beginning of the year (2016) I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 In regard to missing shots that you’ve practiced a lot outside of competition… it will happen.
-And that’s because playing under pressure is obviously different: we tend to get impatient trying to finish the point, our movements are more tense and our eyes tend to stay on too many targets under pressure (ball, where the opponent is, court openings, net etc.).
+And that’s because playing under pressure is obviously different: we tend to get impatient trying to finish the point, our movements are more tense and our eyes tend to stay on too many targets under pressure (ball, where the opponent is, court openings, net, etc.).

 One tip I could give you in playing more relaxed and with confidence is to stop worrying too much about the outcome of the match.
 For many years, I played tournaments where after I won matches I went home disappointed for the poor performance despite the win.
-I found the solution to that when I stopped carrying about losing and focused on enjoying playing, going for my shots (regardless of getting them in or out) and overall building good relationships through tennis.
+I found the solution to that when I stopped caring about losing and focused on enjoying playing, going for my shots (regardless of getting them in or out), and overall building good relationships through tennis.

 52. “footwork, good drills to improve footwork”

-– We have provided a lot of great drills for speed, coordination and conditioning at WebTennis24 (click here for direct link) and WebTennisDrills (click here for direct link).
+– We have provided a lot of great drills for speed, coordination, and conditioning at WebTennis24 (click here for direct link) and WebTennisDrills (click here for direct link).
 Enjoy getting fit!

 53. “Drills to help make early preparation a habit.”